Close

 If that sounds like a good solution to your tricky housing problem, we have plenty of London furnished apartments on our website.
 They’re all homely, comfortable, cozy and affordable, and they’re perfect for digital nomads.
 Best of all, they’re ready to move into today.Β

-Our furnished rentals are especially helpful if you’re gonna be sticking around only for a short stay in London.
+Our furnished rentals are especially helpful if you’re gonna be sticking around only for short while and are looking for short term rentals in London.

 For finding your own unfurnished apartment, Zoopla and Rightmove are the best places to begin… while SpareRoom is best for finding house shares.